Periodic Reporting for period 2 - Multi-Moby (Safe, Secure, High Performing Multi-Passanger and Multi-Commercial Uses Affordable EVs)

 - Develop cost-effective powertrains and zone partitioned Electrical Electronic (EE) architecture

 Prototypes of the Multi-Moby EVs have been constructed.
-To meet the ambitious Euro NCAP 4-stars crash standards, several activities related to the vehicle’s passive safety were performed:
+The ambitious Euro NCAP 4-stars crash standards have been successfully met.

-Structure optimisation to comply with the requirements of all the frontal and lateral impact regulations and also with more critical Euro NCAP protocols: The first iterative optimisation has been finished, and three regulation crash tests with the prototype vehicles have been performed with positive results.
-The crash tests measurements have been used to improve the simulation model and a new optimisation loop is ongoing.
-The simulation and experimental results confirm a good structure performance for all the crash test scenarios considered.
+Structure optimisation to comply with the requirements of all the frontal and lateral impact regulations and also with more critical Euro NCAP protocols: The simulation and experimental results confirm a good structure performance for all the crash test scenarios considered.

-For the VRUs’ protection, the design of the frontal vehicle part is being optimised to reduce the injuries to VRUs in the event of an accident.
+For the VRUs’ protection, the design of the frontal was designed to prevent casualties.

 The zone partitioned EE architecture is intended as a Distributed Learning Framework (DLF) that allows individual autonomous vehicles to upload in real-time or on a time increment basis, their operation parameters (e.g. time of travel, captured images of obstruction, faults and operations failure modes) to a central knowledge base that can be used for continuous training of machine learning models.